How visual engagement and identity can help you navigate the ‘new different’

-By their very nature, these unique and challenging times we are living through at present are throwing up all sorts of communication conundrums – but critically, a lot more possibilities.
+By their very nature, the unique and challenging times we’ve all lived through in recent times are throwing up all sorts of communication conundrums – but critically, a lot more possibilities.
 Here, Ralph takes a look at a few…

 As we catch some sun and maybe take a holiday during August, there will be one thing in the back of many of our minds – a September return to work and the onset of Q4.
 And, for those working in comms, the big question is how best to communicate with audiences and convince people to engage with brands in these strange new times.